IrisQin17/NLP-Language-Corrector/README.md

 ## Work breakdown
 #### Ting Zhang:
+Ting Zhang:
+Design the project structure and coordinate between each part of project with correct packages.
+I mainly focus on database design and implementation, checker algorithm design and implementation, crawler-database-checker linkage and test implementation.
+Tasks included:
+1) ArangoDB installation and usage.
+2) Graph database node & edge functions implementation and debug.
+3) Checker algorithm design & implementation.
+4) Simple crawler-database-checker connection test implementation and system debug.

 #### Bowen Qin:
 - Worked on Tokenizer: Learning Stanford CoreNLP API and deployed its environment using Maven.
 Successfully developed tokenizer that support German, Spanish, French(which none of the team members have fluency), Chinese and English.